ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 If you want to modify your configuration, refer to [Edit {{ model }} configuration](#edit-{{ model.lower() }}-configuration).

 !!! admonition warning
     Files on the `/scratch` drive, such as the _laboratory_ directory, might get deleted if not accessed for several days and the `/scratch` drive is limited in space.
-For these reasons, all model runs which are to be kept should be moved to `/g/data/` by enabling the _sync_ step in _payu_.
+For these reasons, we strongly recommend that all model runs which are to be kept should be moved to `/g/data/` by enabling the _sync_ step in _payu_.
 To know more refer to [Syncing output data](#syncing-output-data).

 ----------------------------------------------------------------------------------------